Hiring in the Side-Hustle Era

 Many workers rely on several jobs at once to earn a living, and shifting from gig work to full-time work means that they should have proof of skills in their toolbox during the hiring process.
 Digital credentials are the perfect way for a candidate to prove that they can do exactly what they said they can do - in a verifiable, portable way.
 Digital credentials help a hiring manager make sense of extensive side-hustle experience and makes information stand out in a way that can’t be observed on just a resume.

-If you’re interested in learning more about how digital credentials can transform the hiring process at your organization, fill out the form below and a member of our team will be in touch.
+If you’re interested in learning more about how digital credentials can transform the hiring process at your organization, arrange a chat with our team today!

 Read More